Table of Contents

-Your dog may need to blow off a little steam or focus on something different other than all the new stimuli involved with traveling.
+Your dog may need to blow off a little steam or focus on something different other than all the new stimuli involved with travelling.
 Having a couple of toys around can help give your pup something else to help keep occupied.

 Don’t Set Expectations You Can’t Maintain

-For instance, sitting next to your dog and petting them while traveling in the car may seem like a good idea.
+For instance, sitting next to your dog and petting them while travelling in the car may seem like a good idea.
 But doing so early may establish a routine wherein dogs think they’ll get comforted every time may lead to issues when you cannot fulfill that expectation.

 Don’t Encourage Troubling Behaviors